 Enjoy the miles of scenic paved trails in the prairie lands of the Willmar Lakes Area.

 There are also plenty of bike-friendly Kandiyohi County roads, paved and gravel, to help you navigate the area to reach other marshy areas popular with several bird species here.

 More about the bike-friendly Willmar Lakes Area

 When you are not riding, the area also offers plenty of indoor attractions when you want to relax.
-Along with several museums covering different parts of Minnesota’s history, Then, after your ride enjoy a refreshing beverage as you take a break from the outdoor activities in this scenic prairie lakes area.
+Along with several museums covering different parts of Minnesota’s history, after your ride, enjoy a refreshing beverage or snack as you take a break from the outdoor activities in this scenic prairie lakes area.